The Line in the Sand — Modern Paraphrase | fresh.bible

 So picture the scene: his family thinks he's crazy, the religious authorities think he's demonic, and the crowds can't stop pressing in.
 Everyone had an opinion.
 Nobody had the right one.
 That's often how it goes when someone is doing something genuinely new — the people closest to the situation are the last to understand it.

-Jesus called the over and dismantled their argument with a simple question:
+Jesus called the scribes over and dismantled their argument with a simple question:

-"How can cast out ?
-If a is divided against itself, that can't stand.
+"How can Satan cast out Satan?
+If a kingdom is divided against itself, that kingdom can't stand.
 If a house is divided against itself, that house will fall apart.
-And if has turned against himself?
+And if Satan has turned against himself?
 He's finished.

 But here's the truth: nobody breaks into a strong man's house and takes his stuff unless he ties up the strong man first.
 Then he can take whatever he wants."